Skip to main content

 Causes of premature labour

-The reasons for premature labour are often unknown.
-It usually starts by itself.
+The reasons for premature labour are usually not known.

 There's a greater risk of premature labour if you've previously had: